-This annual compliance report is the ninth compliance report on Matters of National Environmental Significance (MNES) for the Northern Pipeline Interconnector Stage 2 (NPI Stage 2) and addresses the requirements of conditions applied to the project under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-This report addresses compliance with the conditions of approval between the 15 February 2018 and 15 February 2019.
+This annual compliance report is the tenth compliance report on Matters of National Environmental Significance (MNES) for the Northern Pipeline Interconnector Stage 2 (NPI Stage 2) and addresses the requirements of conditions applied to the project under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+This report addresses compliance with the conditions of approval between the 15 February 2019 and 15 February 2020 .

 As the NPI Stage 2 project has transitioned from the construction and commissioning phases to the operational phase many conditions of approval have been closed out and new conditions of approval activated.
-During this reporting period (2018-2019) 12 conditions for the controlled action were active, whilst three EPBC conditions remain inactive (EPBC 13, 14 and 17) for this reporting period.
+During this reporting period (2019-2020) 12 conditions for the controlled action were active, whilst three remained inactive (EPBC 13, 14 and 17).

-The conditions active during this reporting period (2018-2019) have been assessed for compliance.
+The conditions active during this reporting period (2019-2020) have been assessed for compliance.
 A summary of the results is presented in Table 1 and more detailed descriptions of the compliance assessment are presented in Sections 2.1 - 2.13.

-The outcomes of the compliance assessment indicate no instances during this reporting period of any significant impact on EPBC Act listed species.
-Further, no incidents requiring notification to DoEE have occurred during this reporting period (2018-2019).
+The outcomes of the compliance assessment indicate no instances of any significant impact on EPBC Act listed species.
+Further, no incidents requiring notification to the Department of Environment and Energy (DoEE) have occurred during this reporting period (2019-2020).
 All ongoing active EPBC conditions of approval will continue to be implemented and audited during the operational phases of the NPI Stage 2.